FinnLidbetter/sturdy-numbers/README.md

 # sturdy-numbers
 Command line interface for timing algorithms related to sums of digits of multiples of natural numbers.

 ## How to work with GitHub -- branching, making changes, pull requests, issues, etc.

-Since there will be multiple people working on multiple files, a few guidelines should help keep things running smoothly.

 First, here is GitHub's description of this workflow model: https://help.github.com/categories/collaborating-with-issues-and-pull-requests/